Kevin-Estrada/RazoRanchTheGames/docs/previous_activities/obstacle_course.md

 ## Description

-Open call made out to any competitor wanting to test their physical and mental fortitude.
-Competitors went head-to-head in different heats.
-Contestants could go more than once, but only their first attempt would be their official time.
-Obstacles included competitors to show off their strength, speed, endurance, balance, ingenuity, heart, and determination to complete the course.
-Completion times varied from 20 minutes to over an hour from start to finish.
-At the end, there was a special challenge made for teams of 3 where individuals had to get across as a team where one could not hear, one could not speak, and one could not see.
+An open invitation was extended to anyone bold enough to test the limits of their physical and mental resilience.
+Competitors faced off in a series of heats, each designed to push them to their edge.
+While participants were allowed multiple runs, only their first attempt counted toward their official time.

+The course was a gauntlet of challenges, demanding a full spectrum of abilities—strength, speed, endurance, balance, creativity, grit, and sheer determination.
+Completion times ranged widely, with some finishing in just 20 minutes and others battling through for over an hour.

+To cap off the event, a unique team challenge awaited.
+Groups of three had to navigate the final obstacle together—one member unable to hear, another unable to speak, and the third unable to see.
+Success required trust, coordination, and a deep understanding of each other's strengths.

 ---